TimingTriggerStudies/h-to-ss1ss2-madgraph/README.md

 # h-to-ss1ss2-madgraph
-Repo for generating the LHE files for h-to-ss1ss2 model to input to CMSSW Also generates Delphes ROOT files to check if the LHE file makes sense
+Repo for generating the LHE files for h-to-ss1ss2 model to input to CMSSW.
+Also generates Delphes ROOT files to check if the LHE file makes sense

 ## LHE file Generation